 Animals experiencing one or more of the criteria listed below must be euthanized unless otherwise described in the UCAR-approved protocol.
 Deviations from these standard euthanasia criteria or the endpoints outlined in the protocol are expected to be rare occurrences and must involve consultation with DCM veterinarians.

-Prolonged inability to obtain food or water
+Inability to obtain food or water

 UCAR recommends a proactive approach to supporting at-risk, frail animals by providing easily accessible, highly nutritious, soft diet (e.g. gels) before loss of body condition or dehydration occurs.